ramanuj-droid/Anti-Boredom/README.md

 ## ╚══════════════════════════════════════════╝

 **Beat boredom anytime!**
 Anti-Boredom is your ultimate hub to play mini-games, explore fun facts, take quick quizzes, and learn something new — all in one place.
-Perfect for a quick break or when you just want to have fun\!
+Perfect for a quick break or when you just want to have fun!

 ## ║ 🌟 Features ║